-Zara Dowling completed her PhD at UMass Amherst in Wildlife Biology, researching ways to mitigate the effects of renewable energy development on the environment.
-She continues to work on these issues as a postdoctoral research fellow at UMass, and also serves as a member of the Conservation Commission and Energy Committee in her town.
+Zara Dowling is a field ecologist who recently completed a PhD at UMass Amherst in Wildlife Biology, researching ways to mitigate the effects of renewable energy development on the environment.
+She continues to work on these issues as a postdoctoral research fellow at UMass, and also serve as a member of the Conservation Commission and Energy Committee in her town.
 (3B)